jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 - Remove Eleventy's default destination `./_site` folder.
 - Create a `./src` folder and move `index.html` into it.
-- Create an `eleventy.config.js` or `.eleventy.js` file at the root of the project.
+- Create an `eleventy.config.js` file at the root of the project.

 Let's start by specifying source and destination directories for Eleventy: